Thermal Bootstrap of Large-N Matrix Models via Conic Optimization: Background

 Bootstrapping is a method of solving a theory by specifying conditions that the theory must satisfy, such as self-consistency equations and symmetries.
 Solving a theory with bootstrapping can be advantageous because it can produce tight, rigorous bounds on observables without much computational cost.
 In particular, matrix quantum mechanics (MQM) is an important bootstrapping target because some MQM theories may not be analytically solvable or reliably solvable through numerical or perturbative methods but may contain many symmetries.
 Additionally, MQM provides simplified, nonperturbative models that capture essential features of quantum gravity and black hole dynamics, such as black hole entropy in the BFSS matrix model (Ref.~\cite{PhysRevD.55.5112}).

 In the thermal bootstrap, the main object of study is the thermal density matrix, constrained by symmetries and by the Kubo–Martin–Schwinger (KMS) condition that characterizes thermal equilibrium (Refs.~\cite{ArakiSewell1977}, \cite{Sewell1977}).
 Bootstrapping a thermal state involves determining which combinations of correlators and expectation values are consistent with these constraints.
 In this work, the thermal energy is bootstrapped for the one-matrix and two-matrix anharmonic oscillator.
-From the one-matrix model, we estimate the long string ground state energy, the first long string excited state energy, and the first long string coupling coefficient, which characterize the structure of the thermal spectrum and the interaction strength in the matrix model's dual long string description.
+From the one-matrix model, I estimate the long string ground state energy, the first long string excited state energy, and the first long string coupling coefficient, which characterize the structure of the thermal spectrum and the interaction strength in the matrix model's low temperatrure effective long string description.

-Previous thermal bootstrap studies have primarily used linear semidefinite programming (SDP) methods, which approximate nonlinear physical constraints by linear relaxations.
+Previous thermal bootstrap studies have primarily used linear semidefinite programming (SDP) methods, which replace nonlinear constraints with global linear relaxations.
 While rigorous, such methods can fail to enforce nonlinear relations like the KMS condition exactly.
-To overcome this limitation, we explore the use of the Quantum Information Conic Solver (QICS) (Ref.~\cite{he2024qicsquantuminformationconic}), a nonlinear SDP solver designed to handle quantum conic constraints natively.
-The idea behind QICS is to extend the feasible space of SDPs to include nonlinear cone structures that naturally encode positivity and consistency conditions of quantum states.
-This allows us to impose nonlinear constraints directly, rather than approximating them through relaxations.
-In particular, QICS uses the Skajaa-Ye algorithm (Ref.~\cite{SkajaaYe2015}) to find the feasible space of a quantum relative entropy cone (which happens to correspond exactly to the form of the KMS constraint).
+To overcome this limitation, I use the Quantum Information Conic Solver (QICS) (Ref.~\cite{he2024qicsquantuminformationconic}), a nonlinear SDP solver that handles conic constraints directly.

-In this work, we take steps toward improving thermal bootstrapping methods for MQM by applying QICS to bootstrap the one-matrix and two-matrix anharmonic oscillators, achieving larger system sizes and tighter bounds than previously obtained through linear methods (Ref.~\cite{cho2025thermalbootstrapmatrixquantum}).
+In this work, I take steps toward improving thermal bootstrapping methods for MQM by applying QICS to bootstrap the one-matrix and two-matrix anharmonic oscillators, achieving larger system sizes and tighter bounds than previously obtained through linear methods (Ref.~\cite{cho2025thermalbootstrapmatrixquantum}).